Daily High to Daily Low: Is It Safe to Buy Citigroup Inc. (C)?

-Citigroup Inc. (NYSE:C) went up by 0.42% from its latest closing price compared to the recent 1-year high of $80.29.
-The company’s stock price has collected 1.74% of gains in the last five trading sessions.
-Press Release reported on 09/23/21 that Invitation Homes Prices Equity Offering
+Citigroup Inc. (NYSE:C) went up by 1.42% from its latest closing price compared to the recent 1-year high of $80.29.
+The Wall Street Journal reported on 10/01/21 that Google Scraps Plan to Offer Bank Accounts

 Is It Worth Investing in Citigroup Inc. (NYSE :C) Right Now?